 In practice, it is advisable to make application to the Assessing Officer & CIT(A) simultaneously to stay the recovery proceedings.
+In following cases it has been held that the CIT(A) has the power to Stay the Recovery Proceedings.

 Though, there is no specific provision in the Act, it is judicially accepted that the CIT(A) has the inherent powers to stay the recovery of taxes in appropriate cases, while deciding the appeal pending before it.
 The same has been held in the following cases:-